Roaches in Florida

 American Cockroach

-American roaches are attracted to warm, humid areas that can provide them with food, and shelter.
-American roaches are particularly attracted to starch, grease, sugar meat, cheese and trash.
+American cockroaches are attracted to warm, humid areas that can provide them with food, and shelter.

-Inside, American roaches hide in dark, secluded areas during the day and then come out at night to look for food and water.
-Outside in Florida, the Florida Palmetto Tree is their favorite den.
+Indoors, American roaches hide in dark, secluded areas during the day and then come out at night to look for food and water.
+Outdoors, the Florida Palmetto Tree is their favorite den.
 They are also attracted to warm, damp areas–under mulch and in flower beds.
-In a city setting, American roaches are also very common in sewer systems.
+In city settings, American roaches are also very common in sewer systems.
 Extreme weather (very wet, very dry) will drive these roaches indoors.

-Yes, and no. The damage that American roaches inflict on humans is mostly emotional.
-These large flying roaches seem to put fear in the hearts of most Floridians.
-However, they can be a health danger.
-They tend to frequent filthy places like sewers and garbage cans where they pick up pathogens and germs that hitch a ride into your home.
-Some of the more common disease-causing bacteria that American roaches can bring into your home include Salmonella, E. coli, and Streptococcus.
+Yes, and no. The damage that American roaches inflict on humans is mostly emotional: these large flying roaches put fear in the hearts of most Floridians.
+However, they can be a health danger – because they frequent filthy places like sewers and garbage cans, they can pick up pathogens and germs that hitch a ride into your home, including Salmonella, E. coli, and Streptococcus.

 Australian Cockroaches